We have have moved to a new location at 25314 Kingsland Blvd., Katy, TX, 77494

 But is there a danger to all those cups of joe?

-Caffeine and High Blood Pressure
+Coffee and High Blood Pressure

-Coffee, more specifically the caffeine in coffee, is linked to temporarily spiking your blood pressure.
+Caffeine is linked to temporarily spiking your blood pressure.
 For those who frequent coffee daily, they gradually develop a physiological tolerance to caffeine.
 Therefore, it doesn’t really affect their blood pressure for short term or long-term periods at all.

 For those who don’t frequent coffee, a small increase in blood pressure could happen for a short period of time right after drinking the beverage, but it should subside after several hours.
 If you’re experiencing long or unprecedented periods of elevated blood pressure, be sure to talk to your doctor.
 There might be an underlying issue that you’re unaware of.